davidpgausai-svg/LeaderOS/replit.md

 ### Meeting Notes (Report-Out Meetings)
 Allows creation and management of report-out meeting notes tied to strategies, with dynamic selection of projects and actions, rich text fields, PDF export, and authorization controls.

-### AI Chat Assistant
-A floating "Strategic AI Assistant" provides contextual help, real-time status updates with live data, and copy writing assistance.
-It has access to user-assigned strategies and persists chat history.
-Supports OpenAI (GPT-4o) and Google Gemini (Gemini 2.0 Flash) based on environment variable configuration.

 ### Templates Feature
 A collection of strategic planning, project management, and productivity templates (e.g., Strategy on a Page, PESTLE Analysis, SWOT Analysis) accessible via the sidebar.
 All templates support Word document export, and administrators can manage custom template categories.